Documentation

 In Layerz, you can freely edit relationships with surrounding Sibling Views.

-Adding Auto Layout Items
+Adding an Auto Layout Item

 • With Parent View